cooling-singapore/saas-middleware/README.md

 The following sections explains how to use of the CLI for common use-cases.

 ### Create Identity
 If you are using the SaaS Middleware for the first time, you need to create an identity.
-This is needed in order to run SaaS node instance or interact with remote instances:
+In addition to a name and contact (e.g., email), an identity is also associated with a set of keys for signing and encryption purposes.
+Identities are used across the SaaS system for authentication/authorisation purposes as well for managing ownership and access rights to data objects.
+An identity is required to operate SaaS node instances or to interact with remote instances:
 ```shell
 ./saas_cli.py identity create
 ```